KyberNetwork/developer-portal/docs/integrations-widgetsguide.md

 https://kyberpay-sample.knstats.com/callback
 ```
 4. Under the **Network** field, select the network to run the widget on.
 It is recommended to do some testing on one of the testnets first like `Ropsten` first prior to running it on `Mainnet`.
-5. Enter the default pair in the **Default Pair** field.
-For example
+5. Enter the default pair in the **Default Pair** field, as shown in the example below.
 ```
 ETH_DAI
 ```